twitter-archive/flockdb/doc/blog.md

 - Write the simplest possible thing that could work.

-- Use off-the-shelf MySQL as the storage engine, because we understand its behavior.
+- Use off-the-shelf MySQL as the storage engine, because we understand its behavior -- in normal use as well as under extreme load and unusual failure conditions.
 Give it enough memory to keep everything in cache.

 - Allow for horizontal partitioning so we can add more database hardware as the corpus grows.